Drama for Learning

 Interrogating the World: “The keys are given, but we don’t know which door…”

 In the 1996 Interactive Research Conference at the University of Central England, Dorothy asked delegates to define the “building blocks” of teaching through drama.
 The conference itself was given a fictional context: the idea was that participants were preparing an application for a grant, to found a new school based on Dorothy’s work.
-Groups at the conference presented their ideas for “building blocks.”
+Groups presented their ideas for “building blocks.”
 This was Dorothy’s response to one group’s work:

 It seems to me what you're exemplifying there is the notion that children should interrogate the world; and that possibly the teacher then has a new view of how to present material, what material to present, in what way to present it, so that they shall interrogate constantly the world.